 And then there are “Class 1” and “Not Classified” devices.
 These things are all pretty similar.
 Think of things like tongue depressors, elastic bandages, and, in our case, protective face masks.
 These are items that present minimal potential for harm to users, and are often simple in design.
 Most devices fall into these categories.
-The vast majority of these devices are FDA listed and registered.
+The vast majority of these devices are FDA listed.

 What Classification Are Armbrust Surgical Masks?

-Unlike the majority of disposable protective face masks sold directly to consumers, our masks fall within the Class 2 group of devices, having passed intense testing and evaluation from Nelson Labs.
+Unlike the majority of disposable protective face masks sold directly to consumers, our masks have passed intense testing and evaluation from Nelson Labs.
 That means we’ve earned the right to call our masks Surgical Masks, as they are intended for general use by the public as well as healthcare professionals.

 Armbrust American face masks are made from the best materials available, including the highest quality non-woven polypropylene fabric, as well as meltblown polypropylene filtration material.

 Making sure that only good quality products get into the hands of Americans is important.
 Unlike so many other manufacturers on the market right now, we’ve put our products through all of this testing and scrutiny so that you feel the ultimate confidence in wearing Armbrust American masks.

 You can find our manufacture and product listing on the FDA website under Armbrust Inc., and our FDA registration number on our website.
 We are happy to provide additional information regarding our registration if necessary.